 ^{}See also Part V.F.10. for NOSENKO's statements about the role of GRU Colonel G.N.
-BOLSHAKOV in the Cuban missile crisis of October 1962. mentioned in this context that "SASHA" had been stationed in the United States during this period but had not been able to provide any information of value.
-NOSENKO concluded from this that "SASHA's" second assignment to Germany, where he served as a department chief in intelligence, did not take place until sometime after the Coban crisis--November 1902 at the earliest, and perhaps not until the first-part of 1963.
-(He later stated firmly that SHALYAPIN had not told him this part of the case, but he was unable to say who had.)
-MOSENKO was not certain which department of the First Chief Directorate was originally responsible for "SASHA"; at first he thought it was the Third (European) Department, because the agent had been recruited in Germany, but then he referred to Germany as a special situation and said he thought it might have been the First (American) Department, since the agent was an American.
+BOLSHAKOV in the Cuban missile crisis of October 1962.

+NOSENKO was not certain which department of the First Chief Directorate was originally responsible for "SASHA"; at first he thought it was the Third (European) Department, because the agent had been recruited in Germany, but then he referred to Germany as a special situation and said he thought it might have been the First (American) Department, since the agent was an American.
 In any event, NOSENKO stated, the Service No. 2 was the last First Chief Directorate element responsible for the case, which indicated that it was not a valuable operation producing intelligence-otherwise the American Department would not have given it up to the Service No. 2.
-NOSENKO knew no other KOB case officers who had been personally involved in the case with or after SHALYAPIN. (ii) NOSENKO's Sourcing NOSENKO was interviewed intensively about SHALYAPIN and the "SASHA" case on a number of occasions.
-Concerning SHALYAPIN, he said that this KOB officer had been stationed in the United States in 1944 or 1945, at which time he worked as an interpreter in the United Nations for the Ukrainian Minister of Foreign Affairs, D.Z.
-MANUILSKIY SHALYAPIN was in the United State SHALYAPIN was in the United States for five or six years, but NOSENKO did not know in what year he returned to the USSR.
+NOSENKO knew no other KGB case officers who had been personally involved in the case with or after SHALYAPIN.

+(ii) NOSENKO's Sourcing

+NOSENKO was interviewed intensively about SHALYAPIN and the "SASHA" case on a number of occasions.
+Concerning SHALYAPIN, he said that this KGB officer had been stationed in the United States in 1944 or 1945, at which time he worked as an interpreter in the United Nations for the Ukrainian Minister of Foreign Affairs, D.Z.
+MANUILSKIY SHALYAPIN was in the United States for five or six years, but NOSENKO did not know in what year he returned to the USSR.
 Upon returning, he was assigned by the First Chief Directorate to work in the American Department as Chief of one of the four directions which then existed in the department -- New York, Washington, Canada, and Latin America.
 At some later date SHALYAPIN was Deputy Resident and then Resident for the KGB in Uruguay, succeeding I.P.
 MISHIN in this capacity.
 His next foreign assignment was Berlin.
 NOSENKO did not know definitely the period of this tour but believed it was from 1955 to 1957; he did know that V.V.
 KRIVOSHEY was in Germany for a short time after SHALYAPIN arrived.
 N.S.
-SKVORT-SOV was also there for a short while, because SHALYAPIN took over SKVORTSOV's cases before the latter left to return to Although NOSENKO invariably has given 1955-1957 as SHALYAPIN's dates for his Germany assignment, he has also said that SHALYAPIN left Germany because he had to go to Cuba, and that he went to Cuba some time in 1959.
+SKVORT-SOV was also there for a short while, because SHALYAPIN took over SKVORTSOV's cases before the latter left to return to Moscow.
+Although NOSENKO invariably has given 1955-1957 as SHALYAPIN's dates for his Germany assignment, he has also said that SHALYAPIN left Germany because he had to go to Cuba, and that he went to Cuba some time in 1959.
 He was recalled from Cuba around January 1962 because he had been rude to the Cubans, quarrelled with the Chief of Cuban Intelligence, and was drinking heavily.
-NOSENKO said that he met SHALYAPIN for the first
+NOSENKO said that he met SHALYAPIN for the first time in about September or October 1962, through Yu.I GUK, who had worked in the American Department of the First Chief Directorate in Moscow Headquarters with SHALYAPIN at some time, probably before GUK was assigned to the United States.